gadget-inc/templates/monthly-subscription-template/README.md

 2. Select [Public distribution](https://shopify.dev/docs/apps/distribution) in the "Distribution" tab of the Shopify Partner dashboard.

-3. Add `plan` records using the API Playground.
-You can access a auto-generated GraphQL mutation by navigating to the `plan` model's `create` action and clicking on the **Run action** button to the right of the screen.
+3. Add `plan` records using your Gadget app's API Playground.
+You can access an auto-generated GraphQL mutation by navigating to the `plan` model's `create` action and clicking on the **Run action** button to the right of the screen.

 4. Install your Shopify app on a Shopify development store.